ThrallPraudmur/Prompt-Engineering/README.md

 * `facing off against a death knight with chains and a skull head`
 * `fighting against an armored man holding chainsaws on his hands`
 * `you have a kissing / fighting scene. he is holding his young wife's face to kiss her`
+* `she exudes a captivating aura as she confidently throws her legs up on the table`
+* `her eyes ablaze with determination`
 ```python
 /imagine robert downey jr plays a communist in the style of detailed crowd scenes, violent
 ```